 Rand Abdul Jabbar

-Rand Abdul Jabbar engages in a multi-disciplinary approach to creative output, oscillating across the threshold between design, architecture, and the visual arts.
-Throughout her process, she often borrows from and reconstructs the ephemera of place, history and memory, employing design, sculpture and installation as primary mediums of operation.
-Current research pursuits examine remnants of historic, cultural and personal narratives surrounding Iraq, interrogating the fragility of Iraq’s tangible heritage, creating and composing forms that draw on artefacts, architecture and mythology.
+Rand Abdul Jabbar (b.
+Baghdad, 1990) borrows from and reconstructs the ephemera of place, history and memory, employing design, sculpture and installation as primary mediums of operation.
+Current research pursuits examine historic, cultural and archaeological narratives surrounding Iraq, interrogating the fragility of its remnants to create and compose forms that draw on artefacts, architecture and mythology.
 Simultaneously, she explores and contests with individual and collective memory to produce fragmentary reconstructions of historic events and past experiences.
 Her work has been exhibited at SAVVY Contemporary, the NYU Abu Dhabi Art Gallery, Jameel Arts Centre, Rabat Biennale, and the Biennale d’Architecture d’Orléans.
 Abdul Jabbar received a Master of Architecture from Columbia University in 2014.

 Act I: Memories of Home